ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 suite client as described in the previous section, follow the steps below to update configuration files and configure the test suite client.

-1. Update the property value in the common configuration file and the test suite-specific configuration files according to the comment of the property.
+1. Update the property value in the common configuration file and the test-suite specific configuration files according to the comment of the property.

 2. By default, the test suites use PowerShell script in the SUT control adapter to configure the SUT.
 If you chose interactive mode for the SUT control adapter as described in [Set the test suite to interactive mode](#set-the-test-suite-to-interactive-mode), skip this step.